markmelling/rl_navigate/README.md

 There are a number of notebooks that you may want to explore

-1. Navigation - this demonstrates how to train a varity of different agents
+1. Navigation.ipynb - this demonstrates how to train the different variants
-2. Report: Provides more details on the different agents and models and the results of these trained agents
+2. Report.ipynb - Provides more details on the different agents and models and the results of these trained agents
-3. Navigation Pixel: This demonstrates an agent that uses an image based state
+3. Navigation_Pixel.ipynb - This demonstrates an agent that uses an image based state

 ### Source code
 All source code, outside of the Jupyter notebooks is stored in the libs folder.